h5law/wgpu/README.md

 # wgpu

-Minor examples and explorations of Dawn's WebGPU implementation to run and execute native platform independent (via WebGPU) GPU code and shader logic.
+Minor examples and explorations of gfx-rs's WebGPU implementation to run and execute native platform independent (via WebGPU) GPU code and shader logic.

-## Adapter Info
+## Demo

-First dive into the `<dawn/webgpu.h>` library by retrieving and printing the host machine's GPU device/adapter information at a brief high-level.
+**IN PROGRESS**

+Display device and adapter info then spawn a GLFW window to display certain WGSL shader code operating natively via WebGPU.